instantdb/instant/client/www/pages/docs/instaql.md

 The `where` clause supports comparison operators on fields that are indexed and have checked types.

 {% callout %}
-Add indexes and checked types to your attributes from the [Explorer on the the Instant dashboard](/dash?t=explorer) or from the [cli with Schema-as-code](/docs/schema).
+Add indexes and checked types to your attributes from the [Explorer on the Instant dashboard](/dash?t=explorer) or from the [cli with Schema-as-code](/docs/schema).
 {% /callout %}

 | Operator |       Description        | JS equivalent |